LipstickByColor/lipstick-twin-agent-/README.md

   reading a trace.
 Once each run recorded exactly what it searched, fetched, verified, and dropped, iteration happened fast.
-- **Accuracy and latency pull against each other.** Almost every reliability lever also costs wall-clock time: more candidates in the tie set, a retry on empty results, sequential (not concurrent) fetches to avoid bot-walls, a second agent that opens each page.
-Each one makes the answer better and makes the user wait longer — and a live query is already 1–2 minutes, with every extra fetch adding ~20s.
+- **Accuracy and latency pull against each other.** Almost every reliability lever — more candidates, retries, sequential fetches, a second agent opening each page — makes the answer better and the user wait longer.
 The usage log made the cost concrete: testers who waited too long churned (`abandoned_wait` / `left_during_wait`).
-So the caps aren't just budget decisions — the tie set is 4, retry runs once, and the 6-hour cache exists — they're deliberate bets on how much correctness is worth how much patience.
+So the caps (4 candidates, one retry, the 6-hour cache) are deliberate bets on how much correctness is worth how much patience.
-- **"Agentic" isn't autonomous agents chatting.** This isn't two agents negotiating with each other.
-It's two specialized, single-purpose LLM invocations sequenced by Python.
-Framing it that way kept it debuggable: the interesting engineering lives in the orchestration and the evidence handling, not in handing the model more autonomy.

-## Observability notes

-- Per-candidate agent traces land in `src/research/traces/*.jsonl`; each fresh run also saves its full result (every price, URL, and page title) as `src/research/traces/*_outcome.json`.
-- Usage is logged to `src/research/traces/usage.jsonl`: one line per run (what the user typed, the anchor they picked, cache hit/miss, duration, winner, prices found per candidate) plus UI events — `search_no_match` (queries that found nothing in the catalog), `results_shown` (with the user's real `wait_s`), `open_twin`, `buy_click`, `download_txt`, `abandoned_wait` / `left_during_wait` (with how long they waited before bailing), and `run_failed_client`.
-Every event carries an anonymous per-browser `sid` so one tester's events read as a single journey.

 ## License